luqmanbarry/external-secrets-operator-guide/README.md

 ## Problem Statement

-This guide makes an attempt to show one of the many methods we can store "sensitive" data in an external secrets management system such as **AWS Secrets Manager**, retrieve that data via the ESO and have them stored in Kubernetes secrets for applications to use.
+This guide makes an attempt to show one of the many methods we can utilize to store "sensitive" data in an external secrets management system such as **AWS Secrets Manager**, retrieve that data via the ESO and have them stored in Kubernetes secrets for applications to use.

 ## Solution